adammurdoch/dependency-graph-as-task-inputs/README.md

 # Dependency graph results as task inputs

-This repository contains a Gradle build that demonstrates how to write tasks that use dependency resolution results as inputs using new APIs that are configuration cache compatible.
+This repository contains a Gradle build that demonstrates how to write tasks that use dependency resolution results as inputs, using new APIs that are configuration cache compatible.

 There are two different kinds of results that can be used by tasks:

 - The dependency graph, represented via `ResolvedComponentResult`, which provides access to the components and dependencies between them arranged in a graph.
-- Artifact metadata, represented via `ResolvedArtifactResult`, which provides access to an artifact in the result and some details about it.
+- Artifact metadata, represented via `ResolvedArtifactResult`, which provides access to an artifact and some details about it.

 The `plugins/` directory contains a plugin implementation that provides two tasks: